 Is your employer flexible?
 Has your request been declined without a valid reason?

 If your request for flexible working hours has been rejected without a valid reason there may be an action taken against it.
-Please contact us to discuss your case and we will be able to advise you on how to proceed with it.
+Please contact Tribunal Claim to discuss your case and we will be able to advise you on how to proceed with it.